MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 At the moment the adapter only works properly with [Jasmine](http://jasmine.github.io/) tests.
 It should be relatively easy to add other frameworks.
 Pull requests are welcome.

 # Changes

+## Version 0.7.0

+### Server mode

+* Introduced server mode.
+When in server mode Karma will be started once, and run in the background.
+  This means that browsers are note restarted every time tests are run, improving performance and making the experience much smoother.

+* `karma-vs-reporter.json` has new optional properties:

+  - `ServerMode` set to true, if you want Karma to always run in the background.
+This will normally give a significant performance improvement.
+Karma will be started in the background if `ServerMode` is true **and** `ServerPort` has a value.

+  - `ServerPort` TCP port, that Karma should listen to when running in the background (when `ServerMode` is true).
+     This should be different from the port configured in the Karma configuration file (`karma.conf.js`).

+* Version 0.7.0 needs at least version 0.7.0 of karma-vs-reporter to work

 ## Version 0.6.3